Dre-OS/ITBytes/README.md

 # Navigate to the project directory
 cd ITBytes-[ModuleName]

-# Navigate to the root directory (where package.json is)
+# Navigate to the root directory (contains package.json)
 cd ./path/to/root

 # Install dependencies